May BWCA Trail Clearing FAQ

 Q: Deadline:

-A: Registration dead line is April 18th
+A: Registration dead line is in the trip announcement.

 Q: Late fee: